 In addition to basal insulin, our bodies need additional insulin when we eat.
 Usually, the pancreas secretes extra insulin just before meals in order for glucose from that meal to be used as fuel.
 In insulin requiring diabetes this kind of insulin is replaced by what is called bolus, pre-meal, pre-prandial or short-acting insulin.
 These terms all describe the insulin taken at mealtimes to help keep blood sugar levels under control after carbohydrate ingestion.

 Depending on the person and his/her/their needs, bolus insulin can be taken before, during, or after the meal and sometimes with snacks.
 Because bolus insulin needs to act quickly, short-acting insulin or rapid-acting insulin is used.

 Your doctor will be able answer questions about when your bolus insulin should be taken.

 Insulin delivery systems

-There are a variety of options that can be used to deliver insulin, including syringes, insulin pens, jet injectors and insulin pumps.
+There are a variety of options that can be used to deliver insulin, including syringes, insulin pens, jet injectors, inhaled insulin, and insulin pumps.

 Insulin pens look like oversized ink pens which contain a prefilled cartridge of insulin, making them a convenient and discreet way of carrying insulin.
 Most insulin pens are disposable.
 Additionally, they permit simple and accurate dosing and may be easier to use than syringe and pen needles for people with vision or coordination challenges.